|The SS Major and the station|

 British, French and other European governments were notified that Poland had started the war.
 It took them a while to figure out what was going on, and England did not honor its guarantee to Poland until two days later.
 Hitler’s plan, while it fooled nobody, at least ensured that the German army would gain vital hours as ministers argued over whether any nation could be so evil as to concoct such a scheme.
 They ultimately concluded, apparently so

 After waiting a decent interval of a couple of weeks, long enough for the Germans to draw in the Polish reserves, Stalin attacked Poland from the east to get his share.
 Within a week of the attack, Germany claimed victory over the Polish Corridor, and the Polish capital of Warsaw was captured in just over a month.
 That was it for 1939 aside from a few bombing raids and naval actions, such as the cornering of the pocket battleship Graf Spee in the River Platte.

 The Fortunes of War ChangeEvents moved along, and German fortunes rose and fell.
-Five years later, in November 1944, as things were starting to look really dicey for the Nazis, Alfred Naujocks deserted his post and surrendered himself to Allied forces.
+Five years later, in November 1944, as things were starting to look really dicey for the Germans, Alfred Naujocks deserted his post and surrendered himself to Allied forces.
 He was held as a suspected war criminal, and he spent the remaining few months of the war in detention.
 Six years after playing his part in the deceit at Gleiwitz he testified at the Nuremberg trials, where he retold the events of that world-changing evening in 1939:

 "On or about 10 August 1939 the Chief of the Sipo and SD, Heydrich, personally ordered me to simulate an attack on the radio station near Gleiwitz, near the Polish border, and to make it appear that the attacking force consisted of Poles.